WEL Networks: Distribution network

 WEL's distribution area covers the Hamilton City and the majority of the Waikato District, including the towns of Ngāruawāhia, Huntly, Te Kauwhata and Raglan.
-The distribution network is supplied from Transpower's national grid at four grid exit points (GXPs): Hamilton (Ruakura Road), Te Kowhai, Huntly and Meremere.
-WEL networks uses 33,000 volts for subtransmission and 11,000 volts for distribution.
+The distribution network is supplied from the national grid at three grid exit points (GXPs): Hamilton (Ruakura Road), Te Kowhai, and Huntly.
+WEL Networks uses 33,000 volts for subtransmission and 11,000 volts for distribution.
 As is standard in New Zealand, electricity is delivered to homes at 230/400 volts (phase-to-neutral/phase-to-phase).

+Statistics

+Regulation

+As a natural monopoly electricity lines business, WEL Networks is subject to regulation under the Commerce Act 1986.
+However, as WEL Networks is 100% owned by a consumer trust, it is not subject to price-quality regulation, but is subject to Information Disclosure regulation.
+The Commerce Commission publishes a wide range of Information Disclosure data provided by WEL Networks, and prepares analysis and summaries of that data.